 How do you deal with division, decisions and development in church life?
-Ray Evans reckons challenges in these areas can lead to some of the toughest times for a church leader.
-His advice?
-Look at what Paul says to Timothy.
-It’s not quite “Keep Calm & Carry On” but it’s not far off.
+Challenges in these areas can lead to some of the toughest times for a church leader.

 Although 2.45 million copies of the war-time motivational poster were printed by the British government in 1939, it was actually hardly ever publicly displayed until a little known copy was discovered in 2000 in a bookshop in Alnwick.

 Now it has become a marketing phenomenon, a widely recognised take on British self-deprecating humour: Keep Calm & Carry On.

 But it emphasises an important Biblical insight on leadership, phrased as, "But you, keep your head in all situations” (2 Tim 4:5 NIV).
 The original comment points to a, ‘steady under fire’ mindset – not the detachment of the stoic, nor the mania of the mystic, but the resolution of a Christian leader serving his Master faithfully with an eye on the final day (2 Tim 4:18).